An introduction to Redis data types and abstractions

 > setbit key 10 1 (integer) 1 > getbit key 10 (integer) 1 > getbit key 11 (integer) 0

-The SETBIT command takes as first argument the bit number, and as second argument the value to set the bit to, which is 1 or 0.
+The SETBIT command takes as its first argument the bit number, and as its second argument the value to set the bit to, which is 1 or 0.
 The command automatically enlarges the string if the addressed bit is outside the current string length.

 GETBIT just returns the value of the bit at the specified index.
 Out of range bits (addressing a bit that is outside the length of the string stored into the target key) are always considered to be zero.